JacobGuerrant/JacobGuerrant/README.md

 ## Hi there 👋

-### My name is Jacob and I'm a Computer Science student with a passion for Web Development!
+### My name is Jacob and I'm a Computer Science student with experience in a broad range of technical skills!
 #### I am currently attending Western Governors University.

 My Profile contains a wide variety of projects from portfolio pieces to course and passion projects.